flyteorg/flyteidl/protos/docs/admin/admin.rst

    "max_parallelism", ":ref:`ref_int32`", "", "Controls the maximum number of task nodes that can be run in parallel for the entire workflow.
 This is useful to achieve fairness.
 Note: MapTasks are regarded as one unit, and parallelism/concurrency of MapTasks is independent from this."
    "raw_output_data_config", ":ref:`ref_flyteidl.admin.RawOutputDataConfig`", "", "User setting to configure where to store offloaded data (i.e. Blobs, structured datasets, query data, etc.).
 This should be a prefix like s3://my-bucket/my-data"
    "cluster_assignment", ":ref:`ref_flyteidl.admin.ClusterAssignment`", "", "Controls how to select an available cluster on which this execution should run."
-   "interruptible", ":ref:`ref_bool`", "", "Allows for a workflow to be flagged as interruptible for a single execution.
-Omitting this field uses the workflow's defined value as a default."
+   "interruptible", ":ref:`ref_google.protobuf.BoolValue`", "", "Allows for the interruptible flag of a workflow to be overwritten for a single execution.
+Omitting this field uses the workflow's value as a default.
+As we need to distinguish between the field not being provided and its default value "false", we have to use a wrapper around the bool field.
+Since flyteadmin defines an interface requiring a unified interruptble override in several places, we cannot use "oneof" like in other places since that would generate incompatible Go types - instead, we're using one of the scalar type wrappers provided."